Along with playing the fiddle, banjo, a little guitar and drums, Steve sometimes sings.

 Simon’s education includes studying at Canterbury Christ Church University (BMus) as well as the Guildhall School Of Music and Drama (Mmus).
 Here he studied drums under Trevor Tomkins, Ralph Salmins and Andrew Bain.

-Simon has worked for Magpie over the past two years including performing for two groups in the 30th Anniversary show.
+Simon has worked for Magpie Dance over the past two years including performing for two groups in the 30th Anniversary show.